I simply love web analytics.

 The first thing I learned was the web analytics framework.

-This framework is also know as the Digital Marketing and Measurement Model (for those who studied for the GAIQ test, you’ll know what I’m talking about), or Web Analytics Measurement Model (WAMM).
+This framework is also known as the Digital Marketing and Measurement Model (for those who studied for the GAIQ test, you’ll know what I’m talking about), or Web Analytics Measurement Model (WAMM).

 In words of Avinash himself: